mayaafields/mayaafields.github.io/content/english/experience.md

     - name: "General Method to Roller Coaster Design and Analysis Based on NURBS Curves"
       company: "with Yanjun Chen and Haoyang Zhang"
       duration: "2019 Nov"
       content: "We won silver medal of University Physcis Competition 2019 with this design.
-It was a fantastic experience to have such brain storming and modeling in 48 hours.
-We did get much sleep, but a lot of fun. "
+It was a fantastic experience to do intensive brain storming and modeling in 48 hours.
+We didn't get much sleep, but a lot of fun. "
       img: "images/portfolio/UPC.jpg"